 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Neuroblastoma.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this entire guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Neuroblasts are immature nerve cells found in an embryo, also called a fetus or unborn baby.
 Normally, neuroblasts mature into nerve cells or adrenal medulla cells, which are cells found in the center of the adrenal gland.
 Neuroblastoma forms when neuroblasts don’t mature properly.

 Sometimes, babies are born with small clusters of neuroblasts that eventually mature into nerve cells and do not become cancer.
-But a neuroblast that does not mature normally can continue to grow, forming a mass called a tumor.
+But a neuroblast that does not mature normally can continue to grow, forming a tumor.

 Neuroblastoma is usually found after the cancer has spread to other parts of the body, such as the lymph nodes (small, bean-shaped organs that help fight infection), liver, lungs, bones, and bone marrow (spongy, red tissue in the inner part of large bones.)

 Looking for More of an Introduction?

-If you would like more of an introduction, explore these related items.
-Please note that these links will take you to other sections on Cancer.Net
+If you would like more of an introduction, explore this related item::

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with neuroblastoma and general survival rates.
 Use the menu to choose a different section to read in this guide.